Sherzad91/Sherzad91/README.md

 - 🔭 I’m currently working on Flutter Projects & Project Management
 - 🌱 I've 2+ Years of professional experience worked at 5Gen Solutions and built 10+ cross-platform applications in Flutter
 - 👯 I’m looking to collaborate on Flutter
-- 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr & Jobstudio.
+- 🤔 I’m lalso working as a Freelancer at Upwork and Fiverr & Jobstudio and Lozian Technology.
 - 💬 Ask me about Programming
 - 📫 I am also a technical writer at Medium